otc-technologies-gmbh/dpma/README.md

 ### Complete Example (Legal Entity / Company)

 **Note:** Legal entities do NOT require the `sanctions` declaration - it only applies to natural persons.
+You can omit the `sanctions` object entirely for legal entity applicants.

 ```bash
 curl -X POST http://localhost:3000/api/trademark/register \